-Conservative MP for Broxtowe, Anna Soubry, has learned how Ilkeston-based house builder Fairgrove Homes is investing in the future talent of the building trade during a visit to its redevelopment of the former Kimberley Brewery last week.
+Conservative MP for Broxtowe, Anna Soubry, has learned how Ilkeston-based house builder Fairgrove is investing in the future talent of the building trade during a visit to its redevelopment of the former Kimberley Brewery last week.

 Ms Soubry visited Fairgrove’s Hanson’s View development on the site of the old Kimberley Brewery and met six new apprentices that have recently joined Fairgrove across multiple trades.